 Petsie helps family dealing with Dementia

 It’s a hard decision for the entire family when a loved one needs more care and makes the decision to move them into a nursing home or assisted living facility.
-Teri and her family made that decision for their mom Sandy.
-Unfortunately, Sandy, who suffers from Dementia had to leave her adorable dog Roxy behind.
-Many nursing home facilities don’t allow pets.
-Teri said after moving in, she saw how much her mother missed her Roxy.
-So she took matters into her own hands and ordered a Petsie.
+Teri and her family made that decision for their mom, Sandy.
+Unfortunately, many nursing home facilities don’t allow pets, so Sandy had to leave her adorable dog Roxy behind.
+Teri noticed how much her mother missed her Roxy, so she took matters into her own hands and ordered a Petsie.

 “It was definitely an emotional purchase for me.
 I was hoping she would love it, but I was also fearful that it would make her sad.
 So I was so pleasantly surprised at her reaction,” said Teri.
 When Sandy saw her Petsie for the first time, she was thrilled to be able to cuddle Roxy again!
 Sandy immediately recognized her furry companion.
 She hugged the Petsie close to her.